wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 In terms of status and pay Distinguished Engineers are generally on the same level with a director, even though they don’t many direct reports.
 They’re considered executive-tier employees.

-Distinguished Engineers <strong>influence</strong> through logic from experience and research, not positional power.
+Distinguished Engineers <strong>influence</strong> through logic from experience and research, not positional authority.

 They help to articulate a <strong>clear technical vision</strong>.